 Private insurance companies provide Medicare Part C plans (more commonly known as Medicare Advantage).
 Thanks to increased benefits and plan options, the program becomes more popular every year.
-More than 28 million people had an Advantage plan in 2022, which is more than one-third of all Medicare beneficiaries.
+More than 30 million people had an Advantage plan in 2023, which is more than one-half of eligible Medicare beneficiaries.
 This page describes Medicare Advantage plans in Montana.

 At a minimum, Medicare Advantage plans in Montana must provide the same coverage you would get with Original Medicare.
 This includes Medicare Part A, hospital insurance, and Medicare Part B, medical insurance.

 Prescription drug coverage is provided by Medicare Part D; it is not included with Original Medicare.

 Choosing to join a Medicare Advantage plan does not exempt you from the Medicare Part B premium.

 Medicare Advantage plans with prescription drug coverage in Montana

 Medicare Advantage Prescription Drug plans (MA-PD) combine your Medicare Parts A, B, and D benefits into a single policy.